 5. Identify one action point out of every article you read.

 If you don’t intend to apply material from the content you read online, you are committing an act of mental masturbation.
 Advice is worthless without application.
 Choose one of these small habits to concentrate on for now.
 You can repeat the process with another after you have some success with that.
 Tell us how you are going to apply this material in the comments.
-If you know a friend who might be helped by this article, please share.
+If you know a friend who might be helped by this article, please share it on Facebook.